inspector-apm/inspector-spring/README.md

         }
 ```

-Other http clients will be supported soon !!
+Other http clients will be supported soon!!

 ## Test & Deploy

-Run an HTTP request against your application (or navigate it with a browser) to see the first data flowing into the Inspector dashboard.
+Run an HTTP request against your application (or navigate it with a browser) to see the first data flowing into the [Inspector dashboard](https://app.inspector.dev).
 By default Inspector monitors:

 - HTTP requests